zef/zef.studio/Content/projects/airpods-holster.md

 One problem is that the leather has stretched out over time, naturally.
 I've dealt with this by cutting an insert that I slid in behind the AirPods, and that has tightened up the fit again to be nice and snug.
-When the fit isn't snug, they can easily get knocked out of the holder, or pop out when running, but when the fit is tight, it's really not an issue at all.
+When the fit isn't snug, they can easily get knocked out of the holder, or pop out when running.
+But when the fit is tight, it's really not an issue at all.

 Functionally, I love the open-top design, as it really makes the AirPods easy to